Wisc-HCI/ITER/README.md

 # Interdependence Task Experiment Runner

+## Archival Notice
+This project has been moved to archive status given ROS 1 nearing EOL and no active plan to update to ROS 2.
+Code & artifacts provided "as is" for reference.

 ##  Overview
 Interdependence Task Experiment Runner (ITER) implements two tasks regarding human-robot interdependence in a collaborative manufacturing setting.
 Both of